 Rohan Davey was born in Clarendon, Jamaica, but he played football at Hialeah-Miami Lakes High School in Florida.
 In his final two prep seasons, Davey was a two-time All-State quarterback who threw for over 4,000 yards and 52 touchdowns.
 That led him to LSU in 1998, but he wasn't called upon much from the start.

 Davey shined in spot duty over his first two years of college football, but he was primarily a backup both seasons.
-As a junior, Davey was electric again in only four games, including earning Peach Bowl Most Valuable Player honors after coming off the bench to overcome a 14-3 deficit to beat Georgia Tech.
+As a junior, Davey was electric again in only four games, earning Peach Bowl MVP honors after coming off the bench to overcome a 14-3 deficit and beat Georgia Tech.

 On November 3, 2001, the Tigers traveled to Tuscaloosa to face the Alabama Crimson Tide.
 On Alabama's Homecoming, Davey spoiled the party by having the greatest single-game passing performance in LSU history.

 After the Alabama win, the Tigers never lost a game the rest of the 2001 season.

-Davey led LSU to the SEC Title by defeating the second-ranked Tennessee Volunteers, although he missed much of the game with a rib injury.
+Davey led LSU to the SEC Championship by defeating the second-ranked Tennessee Volunteers, although he missed much of the game with a rib injury.
 He'd return a few weeks later to set the Sugar Bowl record with 444 passing yards in a 47-34 win over Illinois.